farizwhyzn/v2-knowledge-test-fullstack-pmn/README.md

 This is a project made for Knowledge Test of Fullstack Dev at PT PMN

+###### Note: This project is a continuation from [this](https://github.com/farizwhyzn/knowledge-test-fullstack-pmn), after embarrassingly misread the required backend nest as next with little time left.

 ## Installation

 After cloning the repo, you need to start both client and server with: